Gowtham0509/tic-tac-toe-using-react/README.md

 - Two-player gameplay: Play against a friend locally.
 - Interactive UI: Responsive interface for easy gameplay on both desktop and mobile devices.
 - Win detection: Automatically detects when a player wins or when the game ends in a draw.
-- Reset functionality: Restart the game at any time to play again.

 ## Technology Stack